mariosabeh2022/User-Management/README.md

 # User Management Interface
-This project is about using tailwind to style a single page react application, zustand for global state management and a local mock server for authentication and user filerting.
+This project is about building a react user managmenet application.

 ## Features
 - Responsive design